 Most students haven’t even bothered to Google a question before they ask me.
 This is shocking.
 Google is where I would go first if I had a question I could not answer.
 If my search results didn’t shed light on my question or problem, I’d turn to YouTube and watch video explanations or tutorials.

 Teachers who want to cultivate curious life-long learners should stop and think before they answer student questions.
 Ask yourself, “Is this a question they could figure out for themselves?”
 If the answer is “Yes,” then let them struggle a little.
-The reward of answering their own questions is much more gratifying and help us to combat this culture of learned helplessness.
+The reward of answering their own questions is much more gratifying and helps us to combat this culture of learned helplessness.